Hawaii Last Minute Cruise Deals (2023): Last Minute Cruises to Hawaii - Cruise Critic

 We found you 1 cruise

-Popular Hawaii cruises often sail to Hilo, Honolulu, Kauai, Kona (Kailua Bay) and Maui during their cruise itinerary.
-Hawaii cruises could leave from Honolulu.
-Most commonly, Hawaii cruises sail for 6-9 Days days.
+Popular Hawaii cruises often sail to Seattle, Honolulu, Kauai, Kona (Kailua Bay) and Maui during their cruise itinerary.
+Hawaii cruises could leave from Honolulu, Tahiti, Vancouver, the West Coast and California.
+Most commonly, Hawaii cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.